 First off, you can never make too much money.
 But when it comes to the option of investing for your retirement through a Roth IRA, you can make too much money.
-As of this writing, you cannot contribute to a Roth IRA if you are single and make more than $122,000 per year or are married filing jointly and make more than $179,000 per year.
+For 2023, you cannot contribute to a Roth IRA if you are single and make more than $153,000 per year or are married filing jointly and make more than $228,000 per year.
 Note that there are phase-out amounts that are lower than this, meaning that you cannot contribute the full amount but can still contribute.
 I am not going to confuse you with too many numbers, so just focus on what I have above.

 With that out of the way, let’s see how you can contribute to a Roth IRA if you make too much money.
 (If you are new to saving for retirement, be sure you know the difference between a Traditional and a Roth IRA.)

 Step 1: Open up and fund a Traditional IRA for $5,000 (assuming you are under 50).

 Step 2: Convert that Traditional IRA into a Roth.
 Depending on your custodian, this can be as simple as buying and selling between accounts or involve filling out paperwork.

 It really is this easy.
 Of course, there are some things you need to know prior to doing this.